nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The displayed contact may change when `editc` is used in a way that modifies the order of the displayed person list, such as by editing the `LAST_CONTACTED_DATE`.
 This is intentional as the `editc` command is meant to display information based on the contact list index.

 Examples:
+* `viewc 2` Displays detailed information related to the 2nd contact on the list.

 <br/><br/><br/><br/>